-Nothing has changed for importers and exporters yet, and until the USMCA becomes official, the existing rules and procedures guiding the use of NAFTA remain in effect.
+Until the USMCA becomes official, the existing rules and procedures guiding the use of NAFTA remain in effect.
 That means that the NAFTA Certificate of Origin is still the document you should use if your goods qualify under the terms of the agreement.

 Column 7: Preference Criteria